-Would classical liberal jurisprudence ever imply the abolition of a mutually voluntary contract between consenting adults-as opposed to promoting other voluntary alternatives?
+Would conventional-as opposed to democratic or Enlightenment-classical liberal jurisprudence ever implies the abolition of a mutually voluntary contract between consenting adults-as opposed to promoting other voluntary alternatives?
 We may lament that a person would be so desperate to make certain contracts (like selling a kidney) and desire to paternalistically outlaw such contracts.
-But that does resolve the original problem of the person having no better voluntary alternatives.
+But that does not resolve the original problem of the person having no better voluntary alternatives.
 On strictly classical liberal or libertarian grounds, the non-paternalistic response is to expand the range of choices and opportunities so that no one would be desperate enough to make such extreme contracts.
-So, again, the question is: are there (non-paternalistic) grounds in classical liberalism to abolish any mutually voluntary contract between consenting adults?
+So, again, the question is: are there (non-paternalistic) grounds in conventional classical liberalism to abolish any mutually voluntary contract between consenting adults?